October 14-18, 2018

 The Barnes Ensemble Premiere Festival

-The Barnes Ensemble launches this month in celebration of the Five-Year Anniversary at the Barnes Foundation.
+The Barnes Ensemble launched in October 2017 in celebration of the Five-Year Anniversary at the Barnes Foundation.
 The debut festival includes the JACK Quartet and composers-in-residence Chaya Czernowin and Eric Wubbels, with Music Director Robert Whalen and the World Premiere of Clara Iannotta's dead wasps in a jam-jar (ii) (2017).
 Twenty String Fellows from around the world join the Barnes Ensemble for this nine-day festival of contemporary music, with performances across Philadelphia from September 30 - October 8!

 For more information, visit the Barnes Ensemble on the web: www.barnesfoundation.org/barnesensemble.